stackitcloud/stackit-cli/docs/stackit_ske_disable.md

 ## stackit ske disable

-Disable SKE for a project
+Disables SKE for a project

 ### Synopsis

-Disable STACKIT Kubernetes Engine (SKE) for a project.
+Disables STACKIT Kubernetes Engine (SKE) for a project.
 It will delete all associated clusters.

 ```
 stackit ske disable [flags]